StewedDownSteve/TicketTrackerFullStack/README.md

 *Scalability & Performance:* The project's evolution underscored the importance of considering scalability and performance from the start.
 The shift from local storage to a full database required a  focus on optimizing and ensuring efficient data retrieval.

-## How To Imrpove:
+## How To Improve:
 My plan is to first add a working dashboard to show the lifecycle of the ticket.

 Logging, User Authentication, Search and Filtering, Attachments, Automated Testing

 ## Examples:
-Take a look at the orginal protype I built below:
+Take a look at the original prototype I built below:
 **Local Storage Ticket Tracker:** https://github.com/StewedDownSteve/Ticket_Tracker_App

+Other Projects:
+**